fdb/sintlucasmasters/2022/students/eva-bavre.md

 **EN**

-*Realms of Memory is an audiovisual experience in which the changing, false and elusive character of memory is shown through the content of a personal archived photo album from my childhood.*
+*Realms of Memory is an audiovisual experience in which the changing, false and elusive nature of memory is shown through the content of a personal archived photo album from my childhood.*

 Satellite images and fragments of the archive alternate with a wandering through a 3D-city.
 This is supported by a narrative that it being told from different viewpoints.
 It is, as it were, an audio visualization of recollecting memories during the flipping through a photo album.